 - Compete the cover sheet online at: https://securegrants.neh.gov/education/participants/

 - Before you click the “submit” button, print the cover sheet and add it to your application package.
 Then click “submit.”

 - You will be asked if you want to fill out a cover sheet for a second project.
 If you do, repeat the process.

 - Do not use the same cover sheet for different projects.

 Please include a résumé or curriculum vitae (not to exceed five pages).
 Include the name, title, phone number, and e-mail address of two professional references.

-The application essay should be no more than four double spaced pages.
-It should address your interest in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to the learning community; a statement of what you want to accomplish by participating; and, description of an independent teaching project and its relation to the topic of the program and your professional responsibilities.
+The application essay should be no more than four double-spaced pages.
+It should address your interest in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to the learning community; a statement of what you want to accomplish by participating; and, if appropriate, description of an independent project and its relation to your professional responsibilities.

 SUBMISSION OF APPLICATIONS AND NOTIFICATION PROCEDURE

-Applications should be submitted to the project director, not the NEH, and should be postmarked no later than March 1, 2018.
-Application materials sent to the NEH will not be reviewed.
+Applications must be submitted to the project director, not the NEH, and must be postmarked no later than March 1, 2019.
+Applications sent to the NEH will not be reviewed.